 Software Testing is carried out throughout the entire product development lifecycle.
 This procedure helps to make sure that the product will be able to function successfully in the market.

-Before the release, any software product passes 4 main levels of testing that allow the development team to ensure the correct operation of the system:
+Before the release, any software product passes 4 main orders of testing that allow the development team to ensure the correct operation of the system:

 - Unit Testing;